Help You Sleep?

 Although Remeron medication isn’t formally classified as a sleep aid, some medical professionals do use it to treat insomnia.
 It’s unclear whether the drug itself affects insomnia or whether lowering the severity of depressive symptoms has the unintended consequence of allowing the person to sleep better.

 Medications or psychotherapy?
-Our doctors will choose the most suitable treatment to help you overcome insomnia.
+Our doctors for insomnia will choose the most suitable treatment to help you overcome.

 The Efficacy of Remeron for Insomnia